shivharis/turtlebot3_wiki/docs/source/slam.rst

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04.1`` and ``ROS Kinetic Kame`` version.

+..
+WARNING:: Make sure that the step **7.Bringup** was carried on previously to follow the instructions.

+..
+TIP:: Instead of using the keyboard, We recommend using a joystick that is better in operability.

-The SLAM is abbreviation of 'Simultaneous Localization and Mapping'.
-It refers to creating a map by estimating the current position in the space while searching the surrounding area while moving in arbitrary space.
+The Simultaneous Localization and Mapping, or SLAM, is a technique to draw a map by estimating the current position in virtual space while searching the areas in the arbitrary space.

-We would like to introduce the video related to SLAM which is the basic function of TurtleBot3.
-Even if it is small size, low cost, we will do our best to SLAM and Navigation which is the basic function of Turtlebot brand.
+The SLAM technique is a typical function of the TurtleBot3, and is a class of the Turtlebot brand.
+A video here shows how much accurately the TurtleBot3 can draw the map, even if it is a small, cheap robot platform.

 .. raw:: html

   <iframe width="640" height="360" src="https://www.youtube.com/embed/lkW4-dG2BCY" frameborder="0" allowfullscreen></iframe>

-|

 :Date: 2016.11.29
 :Robot: TurtleBot3 basic model